If you decide not to stay in homestay accommodation, there are some alternatives you may like to consider.

 You can expect to pay $150 to $160 per week for an average single room in shared accommodation.

 Sometimes bills are included in the rent but most often, they are not.
 Student Services has a noticeboard displaying advertisements for shared accommodation which you can independently visit and decide on.

 If you rent a room in a house from another tenant, make sure you have an agreement in writing with that tenant.
 Don’t pay any money until you have read and signed a written agreement.

 When you’re looking for shared accommodation, think about:

 When visiting properties, take a friend with you if you can, and tell your friends or family where you are going.

 How to find shared accommodation

-On arrival at Hawthorn-Melbourne, the Accommodation Office can provide information about renting a house, apartment, unit or flat.
+On arrival at Hawthorn-Melbourne, Student Services staff can provide information about renting a house or apartment.

 You should only consider renting a property in Melbourne if you are staying for longer than 6 months.
 This is because you will need to sign a lease for 6 or 12 months.